eliweaver732/fusionpbx-app-bulkvs/README.md

   - Display status, activation date, rate center, tier, LIDB, notes, domain, and E911 information
   - Click on a number row to edit number details
   - Click on domain to edit the destination
-  - Click on E911 record to edit E911 information
+  - Click on E911 record in the table to edit E911 information for that number
+  - Access E911 management page via the E911 button in the action bar
 - **Number Editing**: Update LIDB/CNAM, Portout PIN, SMS/MMS settings, and Notes for individual numbers
 - **Number Search**: Search for available numbers by NPA (3-digit area code) or NPANXX (6-digit area code + exchange)
 - **Number Purchase**: Purchase numbers directly from the interface with automatic destination creation